Understanding Infantilism (.org)

 Large Families

-For large families, figure #2 can be obscure because it averages all the middle children together.
-For families of four or larger, figure #3 shows the distribution of AB/DLs who reported one of four birth ordinals.
-19.9% of AB/DLs in large families were in an ordinal not shown, such as the third of five, the third or fourth of six, etc. Given this, since each of the four ordinals shown occur only once in a family, 20.0% of AB/DLs from large families would be expected to report each order if birth order didn't have an effect.
+For large families, Figure 2 can be obscure because it averages all the middle children together.
+For families of four or larger, Figure 3 shows the distribution of AB/DLs who reported one of four birth ordinals.
+30% of AB/DLs (213) reported coming from families with four or more children.
+Of those, 4% (30) reported being in an ordinal not shown, such as the third of five, the third or fourth of six, etc. Given this, since each of the four ordinals shown occur only once in a family, AB/DLs would be expected to have an equal probability of reporting being from each ordinal.
+A Χ2 test for goodness of fit showed that the probability of becoming an AB/DL did not vary significantly with the reported birth ordinal, Χ2(3)=6.49, p=.09.

 with four or more children.
 The percentage shown is the